asotirov/that-node-task/README.md

 - **DELETE** `/db` - deletes all items in the database.
 The result is the count of the items that were present in the database and a status code of **200** `{ Result: <Count> }`
 - **DELETE** `/db/:id` - deletes an item by id.
 The result is the deleted item and a status code of **200** `{ Result: {deletedItem} }`

 The QA has made sure that there are tests for the endpoints.
-In order to complete the task you need to complete the application, so all tests pass.

-Part of the database API that is used has been implemented (`Db.js`).
-There are remaining parts of it that haven't been implemented and return an error if invoked.
-For details look below.

-Some methods that wire the routes have been implemented fully (`routing.js`).
-The remaining are wired correctly but are note connected with the database API.
-For more details look below.

 ##Your job